Here's A 10-Second Guide To What Traders Are Talking About Today

-Dave Lutz of JonesTrading has the top topics about which traders are talking about today:
+From Dave Lutz at JonesTrding, here’s a 10-second guide to what traders are talking about today:

-Good Morning, and Happy Friday!
-Equity Futures continue to rally led by a 50bp pop in Smallcaps, the spark starting after the European Credit close yesterday and continuing this AM – Hong Kong’s markets reopened after China’s National Day public break as pro-democracy protests continued in the city but remained peaceful.
-Hang Seng managed a solid close in the Green (rallying 2%+ from lows).
-Over in Europe, action was quieted by Germany’s Closure today, the best performing market is Spain, Gaining back 1% of the 3%+ smackdown they saw yesterday.
-Banks from London to Brussels are leading gains on the ECB’s asset buying plans, despite UBS under pressure on chatter of a $US6B French Fine.
-Ukraine seems to be creeping back up the headlines, with news this AM the Cease-Fire in Ukraine is getting shaky — could weigh on Euro sentiment.
-All the Asian markets turned round – when we left yesterday, Nikkei futures were off over 1.5% – they managed to close solidly in the green.
-Taiwan the standout performer, where Taiwan Financial Supervisory Commission Chairman William Tseng will announce measures to boost the stock market as early as next week — Down under, Banks led Aussie higher, it’s first weekly gain in 5.
+US Futures have been steadily recovering from overnight lows, led by a 30bp pop in the Russell as we have some mean-reversion from the recent smallcap selloff, exacerbated yesterday by a “Good Harbor” rotation suppressing levered Small and Midcap ETFs.
+After Russell 2000 first enters a “correction”, it takes a median of 16 days and -5.4% loss to hit intermediate- term lows (@sentimentrader).

-US and German Yields are on session highs, as investors rotate back toward Equities, and the Greenback is making gains against majors into our NFP print at 8:30 — Keep an eye on the HY market — HY22 managed another solid performance last night, that sector continuing to see inflows post Bill-Gross news.
-The stronger dollar is a headwind for commodities, but we do see industrial commodities outperforming — Copper, Lumber higher and Silver > Gold.
-The Energy complex is mixed, with Crude Oil off another 60bp, while flows are moving into Natty (Ukraine), gaining 2%.
-Scheduled Catalysts today include Employment report and Trade data at 8:30, Markit US Services PMI at 9:45, followed by the official ISM print at 10.
-There is NO POMO at 11, and we get the Baker Hughes Rig Count at 1 ahead of “Commitment of Traders” data at 3:30.
-The Brazil Election First Round will be on Sunday 5th October and we will get results by 4am on Mondaymorning (local) as most of the voting is electronic.
+The Asian session was quite sloppy, as Japan’s Nikkei dropped 2.6% as a stronger yen sparked investors’ concerns, and headlines from China warning of “Chaos” as Hong Kong protestors ramp — HK needs to open this Fri and trade well.
+The DAX just goes green in good volume, after being 1%+ lower, as doves spark covering into the ECB decision (ECB expected to reveal details today of its new asset-purchase program, with no change to policy — Statement 7:45, Presser 8:30).
+Focus on Germany’s largest tech IPO since early 2000’s, as Rocket Internet collapsed 14% below pricing before recovering most of the losses.
+Emerging-market stocks fell to a six-month low, while Aussie lost 70bp as the Miners and Banks retreated sharply on Asian slowdown concerns

 Business Insider Emails & Alerts